Fergarram/fernando.works/src/routes/article-detail/why-I-want-to-build-artificial-minds.md

 ---
-title: 'Introduction to artificial minds'
+title: 'Why I want to build artificial minds'
 description: 'A glimpse of how the future of technology with sentient systems might look like.'
 author: Fernando Garcia
 date: '2021-10-25'
 dateFormatted: 'October 25, 2021'
-next: '002'
+research: true
 ---

 ## Artificial minds are not AI